naistro/naistro-player-box-dist/README.md

 Ensure your device's time is correctly set to match your physical location.
 Incorrect time settings may cause issues with the application functionality.

+## Restart Device
+Restart the device and it should boot and automatically run the the naistro application after about 10-20 seconds